Home > Tips > Youth Soccer Coaching: Essential Skills for 4-8 Year Olds

 Receiving (First Touch)

-4. Receiving with Outside of Foot (Push Away): Allow the ball to roll off the outside of the foot to move it into space in one touch.
+4. Outside of Foot: Let it roll off the outside to push it into space in one motion.

 Turning with the Ball

-1. Inside Cut Turn: Use the inside of the foot to change direction with the ball quickly.
+1. Inside Cut: Use the inside of your foot to change direction quickly.

-5. Feinting/Deception: Encouraging players to use their body movements to trick an imaginary defender before making their turn.
+5. Fake Them Out: Use your body to trick an imaginary defender before you turn.

-7. Turns in Tight Spaces: Practicing turns within a small grid or around a cone.
+7. Tight Spaces: Practice turning in small grids or around a single cone.

 Soccer Drill Titled: Youth Soccer Coaching: Essential Skills for 4-8 Year Olds